AntoineAssal/School-Notes/COMP-346-OperatingSystems/Thread.md

 `NEW` |Here as soon as the thread is created, until the program starts this thread using `start()` `RUNNABLE` | Gets here once started.
 While in this state it can `BLOCKED`| If a thread needs to perform that cant be completed immediately.
 Like an `I/O`operation, the OS will block the thread until the request is complete, then put it back in `RUNNABLE`.
 A blocked thread cannot use a processor, even if one is available.
 `WAITING` | A thread can be put in waiting state for various reasons e.g. calling it’s `wait()` method.
 Usually program put a thread in WAIT state because something else needs to be done prior to what current thread is doing.
+Can be here by using `join` too.
-`TIMED_WAITING` |
+`TIMED_WAITING` | The thread is waiting by using `sleep`, `wait`, `join`.
+(The difference from `WAITING` state is that the maximum waiting time is specified by the method parameter and `WAITING` can be relieved by time as well as external changes)
 `TERMINATED` |
 ## [[Concurrency]] vs Parallelism